Railway Control Table

 - CONTROL TABLE FOR STAFF PROTECTION SYSTEMS (TOWS)

-- This section relates to route selection and route releasing
+- This section relates to route selection and routes releasing

 - Route Requires: